 Course Essential Learning Outcomes

-The following topics are covered and not limited to: learning; principles and applications; memory and thought; altered states of consciousness; infancy and childhood; adolescence; frustration, stress, and conflict; disturbance and breakdown (mental illness); treatment and therapy.
+A course for those interested in psychology that follows a much slower pace compared to its AP coutnerpart.
+The following topics are covered and not limited to: learning; principles and applications; memory and thought; altered states of consciousness; infancy and childhood; adolescence; frustration, stress, and conflict; marketing and consumerism; and psychological disorders.
 Students are required to write a final research paper on a psychological disorder of their choosing.

 All units will be organized on Google Classroom along with corresponding assignments, projects, assessments, etc.